ramp-eu/AGILPLAS/README.md

 ## Background

-This ROSE-AP is a bridge that connects M-DUINO PLCs with NGSI Context Brokers.
 An M-DUINO PLC is a robust piece of hardware designed to work in industrial environments.
 It can read and write data through digital, relay and analog pins; and has an underlying programmable Arduino board.
 The repository contains the necessary firmware to program and control the device’s behaviour.
 This firmware is Arduino (C++) code.

 A general schematic of the architecture can be seen below: